modelica/ModelicaStandardLibrary/README.md

 # Modelica Standard Library

-Free library from the Modelica Association to model mechanical (1D/3D), electrical (analog, digital, machines), thermal, fluid, control systems and hierarchical state machines.
+Free library from the Modelica Association to model mechanical (1D/3D), electrical (analog, digital, machines), magnetic, thermal, fluid, control systems and hierarchical state machines.
 Also numerical functions and functions for strings, files and streams are included.

 ## Library description